Mortgage

 3. Consolidate your credit card debt

-Remember, if your credit utilization ratio is higher than 30%, your credit score will suffer.
+Remember, if your credit utilization ratio is higher than 30%, your credit score can suffer.
 Consolidating your debt using an unsecured personal loan could help you better manage and pay off your balances, as well as boost your credit score.
 Unlike credit cards, a personal loan is an installment loan that you (or your creditors) receive in a lump sum.
-Just be sure to consolidate your debt six months to a year before applying for a mortgage, or even earlier.
+Just be sure to consolidate your debt six months to a year before applying for a mortgage — or even earlier.
 Doing so in the middle of the homebuying process could derail your loan approval.

-Related article Read more about our picks for the best debt consolidation loans.
+Read more about our picks for the best debt consolidation loans.

 4. Don’t rack up more debt